lukereichold/SpeechTimestamper/README.md

 Generate an accurate, timestamped transcript given an audio file and its text.

 Demo iOS application leveraging Google Cloud Speech-to-Text via streaming gRPC.
+This project can also be used as a general template for iOS applications to communicate with GCP services via gRPC.

 ## Big idea
 1. Record some speech